 DHM at Kent

 The University of Kent and Kent Union are proud to collaborate to amplify the voices of disabled people within our community to educate everyone on the issues people with visible and invisible disabilities continue to face, so we can further de-stigmatise and work together for a more inclusive and equal society.

-The full programme is available on the Disability History Month webpage and all events are open to students and staff, and free to attend.
+The full programme is available on the Kent Union website, and all events are open to students and staff, and free to attend.